BillyBrothers/Stock_Prediction/README.md

 #### Naïve Model (Baseline)
 - Application: Predicts that the next price value will be the same as the most recent observed price.
 It serves as a baseline model for price prediction tasks, particularly in time series forecasting, where it assumes prices will persist unchanged into the future.
 - Advantages: Extremely simple to implement and fast to compute.
-Despite its simplicity, it can perform well in short-term forecasts or in stable, low-volatility markets.
+Despite its simplicity, it can perform well in short-term forecasts or in-stable, low-volatility markets.
 It provides a useful benchmark to ensure that more advanced models are adding value.
 - Limitations: Assumes price continuity without considering trends, seasonality, volatility, or external influences.
 Performs poorly in highly dynamic or mean-reverting environments, and lacks predictive power in long-term forecasts.

 #### ARIMA (Autoregressive Integrated Moving Average)